DionKelmendi/ProjektiLAB1/README.md

    - Create a MySQL database for the project.
    - Update the database settings in the `autosallon/settings.py` file to match your MySQL database configuration.
+   - Import in mySQL the file called `autosallon.sql` in your database `autosallon`
 4. Apply migrations to create the necessary database tables:

    ```bash